Henry Baird (cricketer): Post-war and first-class cricket

 Baird stayed in South Africa until after the end of the Second Boer War, and only in November 1902 left Port Natal on the SS Ortona bound for Rangoon, British India.

 Baird married Margot Kerr, the daughter of the Preston Member of Parliament John Kerr, in 1905.
 He was seconded for service as an adjutant for volunteers in April 1905, a post he held until December 1907.

 He made his debut in first-class cricket in June 1910, when he was selected to play for the Marylebone Cricket Club (MCC) against Oxford University, he following this up immediately after the match by playing for the MCC against Cambridge University, with both matches played at Lord's.
 In July 1910, he played a first-class match at Aldershot for a combined Army and Navy cricket team against the combined Oxford and Cambridge Universities cricket team, making his highest first-class score of 81 in this match.
 He played in the repeat fixture at Portsmouth the following year.
 Baird toured South America with the MCC in February/March 1902, playing in three first-class matches against Argentina.
 He later played two first-class matches for the British Army cricket team in against the Royal Navy at Lord's in 1912 and 1913.
 Playing in nine first-class matches, he scored 308 runs at an average of 19.25, while as a bowler he took 31 wickets at 14.54 runs apiece, with best figures of 5 for 43 against the Royal Navy in 1912.

 Baird was seconded to the Royal Military College, Sandhurst in September 1912.
-He retired from active service in October 1913.
+He retired from active service as a captain in October 1913.